 BCRRE’s far-reaching work in this area develops bespoke instrumentation and processing systems to measure and predict the health of various railway subsystems.
 With projects ranging from fundamental research to industry-ready, we are aiming to improve operational reliability of railway systems and support business cases for maintenance operations.

-We work with major organisations, including Train Operating Companies (e.g. MErseyrail and Southern), Infrastructure Managers (e.g. Network Rail and London Underground) and supply-chain companies on projects ranging from multi-partner programmes through to ad-hoc short pieces of work.
+We work with major organisations, including Train Operating Companies (e.g. Merseyrail and Southern), Infrastructure Managers (e.g. Network Rail and London Underground) and supply-chain companies on projects ranging from multi-partner programmes through to ad-hoc short pieces of work.
 We are proud of our researchers who have won prizes and built a reputation for excellence.
-Algorithms developed at Birmingham are also used within Network Rail’s Intelligent Infrastructure programme, which continuously monitors the health of over 9,600 sets of points.
+Algorithms developed at Birmingham are also used within Network Rail’s Intelligent Infrastructure programme, which continually monitors the health of over 9,600 sets of points.

 Current and recent projects, funded by Industry, Research Councils and EU, have covered topics including:

 - Developing wayside acoustic monitoring systems to detect and characterise faulty axle bearings

 - Development of automatic, laser-based inspection system for use in switches and crossings